Jacob Dircksz de Graeff: Feudality

 On September 18, 1610, Jacob Dircksz de Graeff acquired the High Lordship of Zuid-Polsbroek from Charles of Aremberg, which was freely inheritable and sellable as an allod.
 Their acquisition increased the reputation and contributed to the aristocratization of the family, in which De Graeff and his heirs could be addressed as Vrijheer(en) van Zuid-Polsbroek ever since.
 De Graeff was also from 1604 Ambachtsheer (Lord of the manor) of Sloten, Sloterdijk, Nieuwer-Amstel, Osdorp and Amstelveen, but not the owner of these glories.
 Rather, the city of Amsterdam bought them in 1529 from Reinoud III van Brederode, and then gave it in fief to one of their council members.
 He was also chieflandholder of the Zijpe- en Hazepolder, Watergraafs- and Wiemermeer.
 He also had the tithe in fief at Rietveld, Poldertienden (Oliviersblok), Groot-Rietveld, Klein-Rietveld, Tournooisveld, Oudeland and Bredeveld (Bredeveld).

 Coat of arms

+Jacob Dircksz de Graeff's coat of arms of origin was possibly still divided (and not quartered) and showed the following symbols: